-The Wagashi sweet, Momoyama can be found in many supermarkets around the country and is commonly eaten in daily life in Japan as a casual accompaniment for green tea.
+The Wagashi Momoyama can be found in many supermarkets around the country, commonly eaten in daily life as a casual snack going well with green tea.

-Han-Namagashi is one of the classifications of Japanese sweets by water content and refers to the confections whose water content ranges from 10% to 30%.
+Han-Namagashi is one of the classifications of Japanese sweets by water content and refers to the confections whose water content ranges from 10 to 30 percent.

 Momoyama consists of Shiro-An (白餡: sweetened white bean paste), sugar, egg yolk, and a little kudzu (arrowroot) powder or rice flour called Mijinko (みじん粉).